 \subsection{Multihead Self-Attention For Spatial dimension}

-\Figure[htp](topskip=0pt, botskip=1pt, midskip=0pt)[width=.4\textwidth]{Images/spatial_mhsa.png}{Multihead Self Attention for spatial dimension. } The input embedding vectors first meet with multihead self attention for spatial dimension.
+The input embedding vectors first met multihead self attention for spatial dimension.
 Figure \ref{Figure:spatial_mhsa} shows the structure of multihead self attention for spatial dimension.
-Let denote the input embedding vectors as $x\in\mathbb{R}^{T \times V \times C_{emb}}$. $T$ represents the length of the sequence, $V$ represents the number of vertices or nodes, and $C_{emb}$ represents the number of embedding channels.
+Let denote the input embedding vectors as $x\in\mathbb{R}^{T \times V \times C_{emb}}$.$T$ represents the length of the sequence, $V$ represents the number of vertices or nodes, and $C_{emb}$ represents the number of embedding channels.
 Input embedding vectors fed into each linear layer to product \textit{query}, \textit{key}, and \textit{value}.
 These process are expressed as follows:

-Then, the attention map is calculated by the dot product operation with \textit{query} and \textit{key}.
-Finally, the output of attention is computed by $matmul$ operator with attention map and \textit{value}, and projected by output's linear layer as follows:
+Then, the attention map was calculated by the dot product operation with \textit{query} and \textit{key}.
+Finally, the output of attention was computed by $matmul$ operator with attention map and \textit{value}, and projected by output's linear layer as follows:

 As mentioned above, Graph Convolution can generally capture the relationships between adjacent nodes, but cannot capture the relationships between non-adjacent nodes.
 On the other hand, by using Self-Attention, each node can access all nodes, and it plays a role in capturing the relationships between nodes at an early stage.